 — Matt Schmitz, assistant managing editor, news

-More grown up than the compacts you drove before college, the Accord has a large enough backseat to schlep around clients or coworkers — plus standard stop-and-go adaptive cruise control to take the sting out of your daily commutes.
+More grown up than the compacts you drove before college, the Accord is a sedan that has a large enough backseat to schlep around clients or coworkers — plus standard stop-and-go adaptive cruise control to take the sting out of your daily commutes.

 — Kelsey Mays, senior consumer affairs editor

 The Civic was my first car, and even though it was from 23 model years ago, it still fits the bill!
 Great size for maneuvering a city, good gas mileage, ample storage for moving yourself from (or back?) home, and relatively affordable.